 Bigstone

 Bigstone was founded in 2014 and caters towards business lending.
-If you’re not a business, you can probably skip ahead.
-Bigstone can loan amounts anywhere from $10,000 to $5 million.
-The finance can be used for anything from equipment purchases to office fitouts.
+Bigstone can loan amounts anywhere from $10,000 to $2 million and is flexible on the assets that can be financed - agricultural equipment and office furniture could both be okay.
 The only stipulation is that you must have an ABN and have been trading for two or more years.
-For investors, the minimum initial investment amount is $1,000.

 MarketLend

 Jumping onto the scene in 2015, MarketLend is another peer to peer SME (small-medium-enterprise) lender.
 MarketLend is distinct in that it aims to reduce lender risk by taking a stake in each loan itself.
-On top of that, the P2P provider takes a ‘mezzanine’ type of stake, which means it is used as a buffer to shield investors should the loan pool start defaulting.
 Borrowers can take out a loan anywhere from $100,000 to $10 million, depending on credit history and other factors.

 Savings.com.au's two cents

-For investors, consider the risks involved with P2P lending.
-Consider the type of person or business borrowing what’s essentially your money.
-Loans are often collateralised and diverisified to mitigate risk, but P2P lending is generally a much more risky environment for your money than a savings account or term deposit.
-And as always, check the fees involved.
-Some lenders like to take a clipping off your investment return.
-The main message for investor and borrower is to read up, and shop around.
+For investors, its important to consider the risks involved with P2P lending.
+Loans are often collateralised and diverisified to mitigate the threat of default, but P2P lending is still generally a much more risky place for your money than a savings account or term deposit.
+And as always, check the fees involved - these platforms aren't charities after all so you'll need to know how much of your returns will be sucked up by service fees.

 First published on January 2021